GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 There may be cases where there isn't feature parity between your web and native apps.
 With `getInstalledRelatedApps()`, you can check if the other version is installed, and switch to it, using the functionality there.
-For example, one of the most common scenarios we've heard, and the key reason behind this method is to reduce duplicate notifications.
-Using `getInstalledRelatedApps()` allows you check to see if the user has the native app installed, then disable the notification functionality in the web app.
+For example, one of the most common scenarios we've heard—and the key reason behind this method—is to reduce duplicate notifications.
+Using `getInstalledRelatedApps()` allows you check whether the user has the native app installed and then disable the notification functionality in the web app.

 Installable web apps can help prevent confusion between the web and native